 Dragon Jobs – Job Board and Résumé Posting: Searching for a job and helping employers find you is now easier than ever.
 Visit SCDC's new job board, Dragon Jobs, to post your résumé and search for open positions.
 Click here for access to the Dragon Jobs system.
 Please note that this service is open to students and recent graduates (up to two years after graduation) only.

 Career Planning Workshops: As a graduate of Drexel University, you are able to attend any of the many workshops designed to help individuals explore career options and employment opportunities.
 While many of these workshops are geared toward graduating students, all are welcome to attend.
 Workshops and other events are advertised on the SCDC Web site.

-Other Opportunities: Throughout the year, alumni volunteers share their expertise, advice and career success stories at career workshops, professional development seminars, industry panel discussions and networking events.
+Throughout the year, alumni volunteers share their expertise, advice and career success stories at career workshops, professional development seminars, industry panel discussions and networking events.
 Opportunities to participate occur both on campus and in your local area.
-Please click here to fill-out a volunteer interest form and someone from the Office of Alumni Relations will contact you.
+Please click here to fill out a volunteer interest form and someone from the Office of Alumni Relations will contact you.

 by Julia Levy '93

 Are you watching the 2014 Olympic Games?
 Find inspiration in the challenges, persistence and triumphs of the athletes of Olympic Games past and present.
 More